 Having said that, L&C isn't stupid.
-We've been independently listing it as one of the top brokers for the past five years (see the Cheap Mortgage Finding guide) so it had a pretty good idea it wouldn't come out too badly.
+We've been independently listing it as one of the top brokers for several years now (see our Cheap mortgage finding guide), so it had a pretty good idea it wouldn't come out too badly.

-L&C sponsors the guide because it gets a one-time chance to include its own letter promoting its service when it mails out the guide.
+L&C sponsors the guide because it gets a one-time chance to include its own message promoting its service.
 Just to assure you, you won't be sent any follow-up advertising, marketing or any of that malarkey.

 In the trade, this is known as a payment for 'lead generation'.
-In this case, that means L&C pays for the publishing, printing, posting and a small fee to help this site.
+In this case, that means L&C pays for the guide's production and a small fee to help this site.
 See more about this site's ethical financial stance.

 Looking for more mortgage help?